cning0506/DATA-310_Applied_Machine_Learning/FinalProject.md

 ## Model Specification/Architecture

 With all the descriptive statistics in mind, we will establish a supervised model that can predict the necessary conditions of these variables.
+I decided to change the "status" column to binary variable.
 Before we use Keras function as the skeleton structure, we will first create another subset for the Startups that are successfully acquired, which gives us 332 samples.

 ```
 # Change the status of acquired and closed to qualitative variable